Where Can I Get an Advance on A Settlement?

 Assuming you win an award or settlement, you’ll need to pay all prioritized expenses, including:

-Once you have paid these expenses, your pre-settlement funding company will receive the amount they advanced you, plus fees and the monthly interest rate.
-Interest will be applied based on the length of time it took to settle your suit.
+Once you have paid these expenses, your pre-settlement funding company will receive the amount they advanced you, plus fees and monthly interest.
+Interest will be applied based on the length of time it takes to settle your suit.

-If the amount due to the settlement funding company is greater than what remains of your settlement, the company receives this amount only.
+If the amount due to the settlement funding company is greater than what remains of your settlement, the company receives only the remaining amount.
 You will not be responsible for making up the difference.

 You are also entitled to keep any remaining settlement funds after everyone has been paid.